colons/ambient/README.md

 ![A television on a wall running an Ambient instance][instance]

 A trivial [Status Board][panic] ripoff.
-Pictured above is the instance that runs in the office at @rkhleics, and the example config in this repository is demonstrated [here][demo].
+Pictured above is the instance that runs in the office at [@rkhleics][rkh], and the example config in this repository is demonstrated [here][demo].

 ## Requirements